BenouaklilHodhaifa/InfoVis-FIDE/README.md

 **Using Python (recommended):**

 1. Open your terminal or command prompt.

 2. Navigate to the project folder.

 3. Run:

    ```bash
    python -m http.server 8000
    ```

 4. Open your browser and go to: [http://localhost:8000](http://localhost:8000)

 ### Step 2: (Optional) Regenerate Data

-The submission includes pre-generated data files.
-If you wish to re-run the calculations or change the KDE bandwidth:
+If you wish to regenerate the processed data or modify KDE parameters:

-1. Ensure the `data/` folder contains the raw TSV files.
+1. Ensure the raw data files are present in the `data/` folder (see **Section 4: Data Setup**).

 2. Install dependencies:

    ```bash
    pip install -r requirements.txt
    ```

 3. Run the preprocessing script:

    ```bash